llvm/llvm-project/llvm/docs/LangRef.rst

 <t_floating>` type.
 The ``fpext`` cannot be used to make a
 *no-op cast* because it always changes bits.
 Use ``bitcast`` to make a *no-op cast* for a floating-point cast.

+NaN values follow the usual :ref:`NaN behaviors <floatnan>`, except that _if_ a NaN payload is propagated from the input ("Quieting NaN propagation" or "Unchanged NaN propagation" cases), then it is copied to the high order bits of the resulting payload, and the remaining low order bits are zero.

 Example:
 """"""""